johngerome/react-typescript-rollup-boilerplate/README.md

 ## Testing

 Testing is done with [Jest](https://facebook.github.io/jest/), [Enzyme](http://airbnb.io/enzyme/) and [Jasmine Matchers](https://github.com/JamieMason/Jasmine-Matchers)
-You can refer to `Button.test.js` as an example.
+You can refer to `Button.test.tsx` as an example.
 ```
 > npm run test
 ```